-The best coloured pencils for artists: USA
+The best coloured pencils available now

 We'll start with the best of the best.
 These round-barrelled pencils from Castle Arts are the best coloured pencils available today, for most purposes.